dhanabal-s/Leet-Code-30-Days-Challenge/README.md

 # Leet-Code-30-Days-Challenge
-It have solutions of leet code 30 Days challenge problems
+It contains solutions of leet code 30 Days challenge.